 The most comprehensive and highly productive of all the statistical techniques is data mining.
 It can be defined as the systematic analysis of data to obtain specific results.
-Unlike other techniques, data mining does not require a person to know the relevant information; it only requires that he should collect the required information.
+Unlike other techniques, data mining does not require a person to have all the pieces of information about data.
+It only requires that you collect all the correct and required information.

 Data mining is one of the statistical techniques that have a broad scope.
 It allows the analyst to get details regarding the data that will allow him to make relevant choices in a structured manner.
 As data mining is a process that enables the analyst to interact with and interpret information gathered from the data, it is a technique that is not limited to any one particular field of expertise.